varundosapati/sparkExamples/sparkExamples/src/main/java/org/hadoopexam/sparksql/module13CachingCheckpointing.md

 		If you a have huge data then for saving the data it take some time

 4) DataSet non eager Checkpointing
-	In this case linage will not be cut
+	In this case lienage will not be cut
-	Even after creating checkpointing it will still use linage
+	Even after creating checkpointing it will still use lineage

 5) Local Checkpointing
 	Checkpointing does contents of an executor locally.
 So the data of processing in that executor is saved locally